March 2023 Update:

 Cigarette butt awareness program

-A little litter can do a lot of damage
+A little litter Does a lot of damage

 Cigarette butts are the most commonly littered item worldwide and Red Deer is no exception.
-Unfortunately, cigarette butts do not disappear and can result in a fine of up to $1000.
+Unfortunately, littered cigarette butts do not disappear and can result in a fine of up to $1000.

 A common myth is that cigarette butts are not harmful litter because the filter is made out of cotton that will easily decompose.
 In truth, a typical cigarette butt filter is made out of a type of plastic called cellulose acetate.
 These filters can take up to ten years to decompose, leaving behind microplastic pollution.